Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 keywords: network, tenant, multitenancy, vlan
 sidebar: administrator_guide_sidebar
 varTenantCreateResult: It enables all management protocols for the tenant.
 The tenant also retains the same file system protocol configuration as when multitenancy was disabled.
+varUnassignNetwork: After you unassign a network from a tenant, you can assign it to another tenant.
 ---

 In Qumulo Core 5.3.4 (and higher), _network multitenancy_ lets you partition a single physical Qumulo cluster into multiple virtual _tenants._ You can define a tenant by using a name and one or more networks.
 When you assign a network to a tenant, Qumulo Core treats any client that connects from that network as part of that tenant.
 For more information, see [Connect to Multiple Networks in Qumulo Core](https://care.qumulo.com/hc/en-us/articles/115007237948) on Qumulo Care.